strongloop/loopback-example-database/README.md

 ...
 ```

 However, this is a deprecated feature from LoopBack 1.x (we will remove this message in a future update).
 Due to concerns raised in the past regarding the "invasiveness" of automatic PATH modification, we now generate a file in your home directory named `strong-oracle.rc` instead.
 This file is meant to be sourced into your startup file (.bashrc, .bash_profile, etc) manually.

-So let's do that by adding the following to your startup file:
+So let's do that now by adding the following to your startup file:

 ```
 source $HOME/strong-oracle.rc